How Much Do Special Education Teachers Make

 What people are searching:

-- how much special education teachers make (3)
+- how much do special ed teachers make (4)

-- how much does a special education ?major make per year (2)
+- how much does the average special education teacher make (2)